top of page

 In Part 2 of this series, we’ll dive deeper into:

-• Testing and compliance for international markets
+• Testing and compliance for international markets.

-• Packaging design and unboxing experience
+• Packaging design and unboxing experience.

-• Branding, licensing, and retail positioning
+• Branding, licensing, and retail positioning.

 And if you’re ready to build your block toy dream now, don’t wait—contact us today.
+Awen Hollek — From napkin sketch to shelf-ready magic.

 Comments